 Attempting to Stop an Executive Officer from Carrying Out Their Lawful Duties

-Generally, individuals who try to prevent executive officers from carrying out a duty attempt to prevent an executive officer from completing an arrest on someone else.
-Individuals may use threats or violence to try to stop an arrest.
-They must act intentionally to be convicted under PC 69.
+Generally, individuals who attempt to prevent officers from carrying out their duties are trying to stop an officer from arresting someone else.
+Individuals may use the threat of violence or physical actions in the attempt.
+They must act intentionally to face a conviction under Penal Code 69 PC.

 Actively Defying an Executive Officer Who is Carrying Out a Lawful Duty